 - Appeal adverse NAICS size determinations to SBA OHA

 - Help with SBA size standard investigations

 - Serve as intervenor attorney when you are the contract awardee.

-To avoid the most costly legal mistakes of not complying with the SBA size standards or if you are in need of legal counsel regarding a small business size standard protest or establishing small business size standards, call Watson & Associates, LLC lawyers at 1-866-601-5518.
+To avoid the most costly legal mistakes of not complying with the SBA size standards and establishing size standards, or if you are in need of legal counsel regarding an SBA size protest, call Watson & Associates, LLC SBA size standard protest lawyers at 1-866-601-5518.